Software Defined Internet Exchange

 The existing route server has not been modified, but now we can push SDN rules into the fabric without requiring classical BGP tricks (local preference, MED, AS prepend).
 The solution matches the destination MAC address, not the destination IP prefix, and uses an ARP proxy to convert the IP prefixes to MAC addresses.

-The participants define the forwarding policies, and the role of the controller is to compile the forwarding entries into the fabric.
+The participants define the forwarding policies, and the controller’s role is to compile the forwarding entries into the fabric.
 The SDX controller implementation has two main pipelines: a policy compiler based on Pyretic and a route server based on ExaBGP.
+The policy compiler accepts input policies (custom route advertisements) written in Pyretic from individual participants and BGP routes from the route server.
+This produces forwarding rules that implement the policies.

 The SDX controller combines the policies from multiple member ASes into one policy for the physical switch implementation.
 The controller is like an optimized compiler, compiling down the policy and optimizing the code in the forwarding by using a virtual next hop.
 There are other potential design alternatives to SDX, such as BGP FlowSpec.
 But in this case, BGP FlowSpec would have to be supported by all participating member AS edge devices.